Table of Contents Hide

-Why do braces have colors and how they work?
+Why do braces have colors and how do they work?

-Orthodontic braces, or braces just, are a type of fixed orthodontic appliances to treat misalignment and irregularities in teeth and jaws.
-Braces work by pulling teeth into the alignment that orthodontists have planned for to reach an esthetic position for teeth and get a perfect look.
-Ceramic braces and plastic braces are two types of braces once developed to fit the needs of those people who were looking for less visibilities of braces because of social views, the notion on how I should look or other personal preferences.
+Orthodontic braces, or braces just, are a type of fixed orthodontic appliance to treat misalignment and irregularities in teeth and jaws.
+They work by pulling teeth into the alignment that orthodontists have planned to reach an esthetic position for teeth and get a perfect look.
+Ceramic braces and plastic braces are two types once developed to fit the needs of those people who were looking for less visibility than metal braces.

-Then came another form of the orthodontic appliance but removable ones called clear aligners, which are shaped similar to mouthguards and are made of transparent plastic.
+Then came another form of the orthodontic appliance but removable ones called clear aligners, which are shaped similarly to mouthguards and are made of transparent plastic.

-But the orthodontic industry hasn’t stopped there and provides the same metal braces with various color options for the components that could also be in plastic forms like ligatures and elastic bands.
-So, each set of braces regardless of color have metal brackets that are cemented on the teeth and the archwire, which connects the brackets together.
+But the orthodontics industry hasn’t stopped there and provides the same metal braces with various color options.
+And you can select your favorite color for the components which could be in plastic forms like ligatures and elastic bands.
+So, each set of braces regardless of color has metal brackets that are cemented on the teeth and the archwire, which connects the brackets together.

 There are other parts of braces called ligatures and elastic bands.
-Ligatures and elastic bands can be made of plastics, so they come with different color options which bear the name ‘colored braces’.
+They can be made of plastics, so they come with different color options which bear the name ‘colored braces’.